Assoc. Prof. Veit Schwämmle

 Internal fragments ions are considered crucial for the

 identification of proteoforms in top-down mass spectrometry but are ubiquitous and noisy.
-We show
+We

 how they can be used to